InStudio Made Competition in Full Swing!

 Previous InStudio Made winners were the students from Georgia Institute of Technology.
 Their project, the Heffernan Pavilion was completed last year.
 The AGA stopped by campus to visit the Pavilion and discuss the project with the students.
 Overall the students and professor were thrilled with the learning experience and the use of hot-dip galvanized steel.

 One of the students, Matt Singelton said, "I'm glad to have the experience with partners that facilitated this project."
 Another student, Charles Kim noted, "We choose hot-dip galvanized steel because it was the best way for the steel to ensure time and was also very visually pleasing."
 Watch the video to see more about the project and the students' experience.

 The InStudio Made competition is the AGA's most recent student opportunity, but is is far from the only way for emerging professionals to interact with galvanized steel.
 The AGA launched the Galvanize Your Campus program in 2011, and over the last 8 years have offered design competitions, campus presentation/visits, and tours of hot-dip galvanizing facilities and galvanized steel projects.
 The AGA also awards the Galvanize the Future Scholarship annually to assist future specifiers with the rising cost of a college education.

-The AGA looks forward to seeing all of the InStudio Made entries this fall, so don't forget to post your best ideas to Instagram before October 16, 2020.
-And spots are filling up for campus visits this fall, so don't for get to sign up for yours today!
+The AGA looks forward to seeing all of the InStudio Made entries this fall, so don't forget to post your best ideas to Instagram before November 1st, 2020.
+And spots are filling up for campus visits, so don't for get to sign up for yours today!